chris-j-akers/i8080-javascript/README.md

 <img src="documentation/cpu-diag/readme-img/cpu-diag-screenshot.png" alt="CPU Diag Screennshot" width="800"/>

-The various internal CPU registers and fields are displayed along the top.
+CPU registers and fields are displayed along the top.
 On the bottom left is the trace window which outputs a disassembly of each instruction as it executes.
 In the middle is the console output and on the right, the RAM contents.

 The buttons in the middle provide a couple of different ways to run the program which helped when debugging.